testcontainers/testcontainers-go/docs/features/wait/http.md

 - the HTTP status code as a function to resolve a matcher
 - the HTTP response as a function to resolve a matcher
 - the TLS config to be used for HTTPS
+- the startup timeout to be used, default is 60 seconds
-- the PollInterval to be used, default is 100 milliseconds
+- the poll interval to be used, default is 100 milliseconds

 Variations on the HTTP wait strategy are supported, including: